Gas analysis system integration: the 6 key points

 In-situ gas analysers are installed directly in the process stream.
 They measure the gas concentration where they are, at a given time, without moving or altering them.
 Therefore, they are more efficient in terms of response time and, usually, more compact and less energy consuming, as they do not require gas preparation before analysis.

-Extractive gas analysers take a sample of the process gas and analyse it outside the process, at a certain distance.
-The response time is longer, and a sample collection and processing system are required.
-As you can see, both methods have their benefits and drawbacks and the best choice depends a lot on the application.
+Extractive gas analysers take a sample of the process gas and analyze it outside the process, at varying distances.
+The response time is longer, and a sample collection and processing system is required.
+As you can see, both methods have their advantages and disadvantages, and the best choice depends very much on the application.

 3rd key point: The design of the sampling system for gas analyser